gmoore52/multi-smac/README.md

 SMAC is composed of many combat scenarios with pre-configured maps.
 Before SMAC can be used, these maps need to be downloaded into the `Maps` directory of StarCraft II.

-Download the [SMAC Maps](https://github.com/oxwhirl/smac/releases/download/v0.1-beta1/SMAC_Maps.zip) and extract them to your `$SC2PATH/Maps` directory.
+Download the [M-SMAC Maps](https://github.com/gmoore52/multi-smac/files/11762176/MP_SMAC_Maps.zip) and extract them to your `$SC2PATH/Maps` directory.
 If you installed SMAC via git, simply copy the `SMAC_Maps` directory from `smac/env/starcraft2/maps/` into `$SC2PATH/Maps` directory.
+(These maps are modified versions of the existing SMAC maps)

 ### List the maps